 It is essential that all players who want to achieve County honours ensure that they enter as many of its events as they possibly can.

 The event boasts a very fine list of previous winners, many of them former internationals including both Gordon Brand Jnr and Chris Wood who have both gone on to become successful European Tour professionals.

 Points are awarded in accordance with the table below to the top 24 players in each of the qualifying events, or anybody tying for 24th place.
-The final points score for each player is calculated by adding the best six individual points scores from the eight available events.
+The final points score for each player is calculated by adding the best four individual points scores from the five available events.